FurkanGozukara/STAR/README.md

     Adjust settings based on your needs:
     *   **For STAR Model:** Set prompts, target resolution, and model parameters
     *   **For Image Upscalers:** Choose model and batch size
+    *   **For SeedVR2:** Select model, configure temporal settings, and optimize for your hardware
     *   **GPU:** Select your GPU for processing

 4.  #### Start Processing
     Click **"Upscale Video"** and monitor progress.
 You can cancel at any time if needed.

-> ✅ **Pro Tip:** Start with Image Based Upscalers for quick results, then explore STAR Model for advanced quality when you need prompt-guided enhancement.
+> ✅ **Pro Tip:** Start with Image Based Upscalers for quick results, then explore STAR Model for advanced quality when you need prompt-guided enhancement, or use SeedVR2 for the highest quality with temporal consistency.

 ---